PDLT-University-of-York/test-split-site/docs/training/case-studies/lls-rye.md

 Department of Language and Linguistic Science<br />Ellie Rye

-Ellie Rye provided an overview of the design and delivery of the VLE site for the Structure of English module, a stage one introductory module taught via a one-hour lecture and a one-hour seminars each week, and assessed via an open piece of coursework between weeks four and seven, and a five hour online exam in the revision and assessment period.
+Ellie Rye provides an overview of the design and delivery of the VLE site for the Structure of English module, a stage one introductory module taught via a one-hour lecture and a one-hour seminar each week, and assessed via an open piece of coursework between weeks four and seven along with a five hour online exam in the revision and assessment period.

 Ellie provided a walkthrough of the module site, describing how it was built using the department Ultra template for consistency of structure and navigation to include: